Skip to main content

 • # Versions - indicates the total number of software package versions inside a package

-• Assessment/Issues - the only column with an interchangeable heading and related information.
-When Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
+• SAFE Assessment/Issues - the only column with an interchangeable heading and related information.
+When SAFE Assessment is selected, it shows whether any issues with Compliance or Security were found, or if any Threats were detected.
+Any of these can be disabled for each user.
+In that case, they will not affect the overall CI status.
 When Issues is selected, the column displays the total number of detected issues of high, medium or low severity.
 This information refers to the latest released package version

 • Last Scan - indicates when the package was last scanned.
 This timestamp changes whenever a version inside the package is reanalyzed